 |39||Literature of Telugu Language||93||4||4.3|

 |40||Literature of Hindi Language||284||12||4.2|

 |44||Literature of Assamese Language||2||0||0.0|

 - As the list illustrates, Geography was the most preferred subject amongst the optional subjects chosen by the candidates, followed by Public Administration and Sociology.
 The above table shows the data available after the change in the format of mains in 2013.
 In comparison to 2012, where 2 optionals were to be opted, huge differences can be noted in optional selection and success rate.

 - Amongst the subjects opted by 100 or more candidates, the highest percentage of successful candidates had opted for Law (24.3 per cent) followed by Economics (20.2) and Medical Science (16.4 percent).

 - If we look at the Literature of languages, Literature of Hindi Language is the only one that attracts candidates (284 candidates appeared) in large numbers and boasts a success rate of 4.2% which is the highest compared to all other Literature of Languages.

 - The result and the success rate of these subjects may vary year to year from the data comparison resulting in big surprises.

-The purpose of this article is to help a candidate understand that various optionals come with high success rate but with less people attempting it and on the other end, most popular optional with lower success rate.
-Hence choosing an optional that is interesting and stimulating is the way to go.
+The purpose of this article is to help a candidate understand that various optionals come with high success rate but with fewer people attempting it and on the other end, most popular optional with lower success rate.
+Hence choosing an option that is interesting and stimulating is the way to go.